 Growth with Strong Roots

 The Delta program builds upon the same integrated structure and values found in our elementary and preschool programs: small, multi-age classes, a focus on critical thinking and hands-on academic engagement, opportunities for independence and leadership, and an explicit commitment to social and emotional learning.

 Although our middle school curriculum is independent of the elementary program, the basic principles are the same and the two programs remain connected.
 At a time in their lives when Deltas need freedom and new challenges, they also benefit from secure relationships with space to grow into new roles as leaders and mentors.
-Middle school and elementary students have lunch and recess together, and several times a week Deltas join the all-school circle that begins and ends each day.
-Like their elementary peers, they have reading buddies (preschoolers), and they also have daily jobs (such as collecting recycling and compost).
+Middle school and elementary students have lunch and recess together, and Deltas join the all-school circle that begins and ends each day.
+Each Delta also chooses an internship, where they spend one afternoon a week being a teacher's aide, helping in the kitchen or the front office, or as part of the student leadership council.
 They share in the responsibilities for the whole school space.

 Class Structure and Organization

-Delta learning falls into several general categories: Humanities, Science, Mathematics, Project-Based Learning, Music, Foreign Language, Art, and Sexuality Education.
+Delta learning falls into several general categories: Humanities, Science, Mathematics, Project-Based Learning, Linguistics and Cultural Studies, Arts electives, and Sexuality Education/Health.
 As in the preschool and elementary programs, the curriculum encompasses explorations of environmental and social justice across subjects.

 The middle school joins in all-school celebrations such as the Harvest Meal and Halloween party.
 They also participate in the four Displays throughout the year but may have different themes/topics, and their Display research and presentations reflect their more mature skill level.
 For the annual school play, they have many ways to contribute, including technical support (sound, lighting, digital recording), musical accompaniment, set design, stage and prop management, costuming, and performing.